-systems, including tracking, central calorimetry, forward calorimetry, and muon chambers.
+Experiments at high energy colliders are very complex systems for several reasons.
+Firstly, in terms of the various detector subsystems, including tracking, central calorimetry, forward calorimetry, and muon chambers.
 Such apparatus differ in their detection principles, technologies, geometrical acceptances, resolutions and sensitivities.
 Secondly, due to the requirement of a highly effective online selection (i.e. a trigger), subdivided into several levels for an optimal reduction factor of "uninteresting" events, but based only on partially processed data.
 Finally, in terms of the experiment software, with different data formats (like raw or reconstructed data), many reconstruction algorithms and particle identification approaches.